awsdocs/aws-opsworks-user-guide/doc_source/best-practices-permissions.md

 In addition to setting permissions levels, you can also use a stack's **Permissions** page to specify whether users have SSH/RDP and sudo/admin privileges on the stack's instances\.
 For more information about AWS OpsWorks Stacks permissions management, see [Granting Per\-Stack Permissions](opsworks-security-users-console.md)\.
 For more information about managing SSH access, see [Managing SSH Access](security-ssh-access.md)\.

 **IAM Permissions Management**
 With IAM permissions management, you use the IAM console, API, or CLI to attach a JSON\-formatted policy to a user that explicitly specifies their permissions\.
-For more information about IAM permissions management, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html)\.
+For more information about IAM permissions management, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/Introduction.html)\.

 **Recommendation:** Start with AWS OpsWorks Stacks **Permissions** management\.
 If you need to fine tune a user's permissions, or grant a user permissions that aren't included in the **Manage** permissions levels, you can combine the two approaches\.
 AWS OpsWorks Stacks then evaluates both policies to determine the user's permissions\.

 **Important**
-If an IAM user has multiple policies with conflicting permissions, denial always wins\.
+If a user has multiple policies with conflicting permissions, denial always wins\.
 For example, suppose that you attach an IAM policy to a user that allows access to a particular stack but also use the stack's **Permissions** page to assign the user a **Deny** permissions level\.
 The **Deny** permissions level takes precedence, and the user will not be able to access the stack\.
-For more information, see [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_EvaluationLogic.html)\.
+For more information, see [IAM policy evaluation logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html)\.

 For example, suppose you want a user to be able to perform most operations on a stack, except for adding or deleting layers\.
 + Specify a **Manage** permissions level, which allows the user to perform most stack management actions, including creating and deleting layers\.
-+ Attach the following [customer\-managed policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html) to the user, which denies permissions to use the [CreateLayer](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_CreateLayer.html) and [DeleteLayer](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_DeleteLayer.html) actions on that stack\.
++ Attach the following [customer\-managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html) to the user, which denies permissions to use the [CreateLayer](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_CreateLayer.html) and [DeleteLayer](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_DeleteLayer.html) actions on that stack\.
 You identify the stack by its *[Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#ARN)*, which can be found on the stack's **Settings** page\.

   ```
   {